 When he returned to university, his thesis became a chore and he was constantly thinking about his experience back in Vietnam.
 Even after graduating and securing a job in the corporate sector, Tom couldn't shake off the feeling he had in Vietnam, the joy that came along with simply making people smile.
 It didn't take long for him to hang up his suit and tie, and begin searching for something to make him feel alive.

-He was convicted that a tour business was something he wanted to start.
+He was convinced that a tour business was something he wanted to start.
 "But why an island in Panama?"
 I asked.

 "Well, Panama has a good economy and tourism is up and coming here.
 It is an established destination for North Americans and a growing destination for Europeans and Australians.
 So from a macro point of view, the numbers made sense."